binarytrails/ring-api/extra/dev-docs/install.md

 > The PyPA recommended tool for installing Python packages.

-    # optional: go into virtualenv
+    # optional: dive into virtualenv
     virtualenv -p python3.5 ENV
     source ENV/bin/activate

-    # install it
-    pip install -e .
+    make install

-    # to only build the package into dist/ folder
-    python setup.py sdist

     # optional: to exit virtualenv write: deactivate

 ## Manual

-1. Ring-daemon (shared library)
+### Ring-daemon (shared library)

-    Apply [this patch](https://gerrit-ring.savoirfairelinux.com/#/c/4327/).
+    * Apply [4327 patch](https://gerrit-ring.savoirfairelinux.com/#/c/4327/).
 It was written due to bug [#699](https://tuleap.ring.cx/plugins/tracker/?aid=699) that was blocking the generation of the shared library.

+    * Apply [4482 patch](https://gerrit-ring.savoirfairelinux.com/#/c/4482) which is blocking many features as calls due to the absence on register_thread from sip_utils.

-    **As soon as it is merged, applying it won't be necessary.**
+    **As soon as the are merged, applying them won't be necessary.**

+    To apply the patches:

     1. Download the Ring-daemon